2026 Greenwich London Borough Council election: Council term

-Labour lost three council seats during the council term since the 2022 election: losing the October 2024 Shooters Hill by-election to the Conservatives, councillor Majella Anning leaving the party in March 2025 to sit as an independent, and losing the June 2025 Shooters Hill by-election to the Green Party.
+Labour lost three council seats during the council term since the 2022 election: losing the October 2024 Eltham Town and Avery Hill by-election to the Conservatives, councillor Majella Anning leaving the party in March 2025 to sit as an independent, and losing the June 2025 Shooters Hill by-election to the Green Party.

 Electoral process

-Greenwich, as is the case all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
+Greenwich, as is the case with all other London borough councils, elects all of its councillors at once every four years, with the previous election having taken place in 2022.
 The election takes place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors will have as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over are entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations takes place from 7:00 to 22:00 on election day, and voters are able to apply for postal votes or proxy votes in advance of the election.